rockcock64/Gex-Remastered/README.md

 # Gex-Remastered
 A mod for Oblivion Remastered that adds a Gex follower to the game.

-This mod only works in Oblivion Remastered version 1.1, it will crash if you use version 1.0.
-Make sure you are updated.
+There is a version of this mod for Oblivion Remastered 1.1 and another for 1.2.
+Make sure you are using the correct version for your game.
+If you use the wrong version then your game will crash.
+If you use Oblivion Remastered 1.0 then your game will crash.

 YOU NEED TesSyncMapInjector installed for this to work.
 Get TesSyncMapInjector here: